cephalopodMD/twitter-analytics/README.md

 lang varchar(50)         |lang varchar(50)        |TotalHarvested int(11)
 geo varchar(50)          |geo varchar(50)         |

-credit to Ryan Robitalle for the original code this was based on originally in sql server and with an older twitter API at http://ryrobes.com/python/harvesting-twitter-search-results-for-analysis-using-python-sql-server/
+credit to Ryan Robitalle for the code this was based on originally written for sql server using a different version of the twitter API http://ryrobes.com/python/harvesting-twitter-search-results-for-analysis-using-python-sql-server/